jenkinsci/thin-backup-plugin/README.md

 The [Backup Plugin](https://plugins.jenkins.io/backup/) only does manual backups and stores all data found in JENKINS\_HOME.
 This is sometimes not practical because of time and disk space requirements and the fact that it can only be manually triggered.  *ThinBackup*s can be scheduled and only backs up the most vital configuration info.
+Furthermore the Backup Plugin is unmaintained for quite a while.

 ## Documentation